-They’ve changed the way we listen to music, the way we watch television, the way we think about video technology… they’ve even changed music itself.
+They’ve changed the way we listen to music, the way we watch television, the way we think about video technology.
+They even changed music itself.

-The video is now a part of the song, Inn some cases it even influences its popularity.
+The video is now a part of the song, in some cases it even influences its popularity.

 Sometimes a song becomes popular because of its video and not because of how good the song is!

 We call them “Best Music Videos” because they are, in our opinion, the best ones that have been released recently.

 Best Music Videos

 What Is A music video?

 There’s an art to the music video and, like other art forms, it can be a source of great creativity.